Blue Badges

 • your contact details

-• your email address (we send renewal reminders by email)
+• your email address (we send further notifications, including renewal reminders, by email)

 • your National Insurance number (if you have one)